Chromosome 9p Deletion syndrome

 What are the main symptoms of Chromosome 9p Deletion syndrome?

-• The syndrome may also lead to hypotonia (low muscle tone), heart issues, scoliosis and genital abnormalities.
+• The syndrome may also lead to hypotonia (low muscle tone), heart issues, scoliosis, and genital abnormalities.

-• Physical features of the syndrome include an upturned nasal tip (anteverted nares), narrow openings between the eyelids, a short and broad skull, depressed bridge of the nose, a high palate, wide-set eyes, a long philtrum, a short neck, a low hairline at the back of the neck, neck webbing, low set, small ears and a small lower jaw.
+• Physical features of the syndrome include an upturned nasal tip (anteverted nares), narrow openings between the eyelids, a short and broad skull, a depressed bridge of the nose, a high palate, wide-set eyes, a long philtrum, a short neck, a low hairline at the back of the neck, neck webbing, low set, small ears and a small lower jaw.

-• Symptoms may also include a prominently placed thumb, thin nails and a triangular shaped skull.
+• Symptoms may also include a prominently placed thumb, thin nails, and a triangular-shaped skull.

 Possible clinical traits/features: